csci430-os/assg01-solution/README.md

 call the **runSimulation()** method to see if they halt when expected and end up with the expected final calculations in memory and in the AC.
-Your `runSimulation()` For this assignment you have been given the code for the `runSimulation()` method, but the code is commented out because it relies on you correctly implementing the above functions first to work correctly.
-Uncomment the code in the `runSimulation()` method and the final unit tests should now be passing for you.
+Your `runSimulation()` For this assignment you have been given the code for the `runSimulation()` method.
+However this method calls your `fetch()` and `execute()` member function implementations, so the code is commented out.
+Uncomment the implementation of `runSimulation()` and enable the Task 7 tests.
+If your implementations of the previous member functions are correct, you should be able to successfully run full simulations now and pass the Task 7 tests.

 Once you have completed this task and are satisfied with your solution, commit your changes to the `Feedback` pull request of your GitHub classroom